-You would think cooling fans were the most straightforward technology.
-Like most things when you dig deeper, things get more complicated.
-The reason these typically become an issue is noise.
-With everything being driven by price manufacturers fit the cheapest fans they can which cost pennies and generally are made in China.
+You would think quiet cooling fans were the most straightforward technology.
+Like most things, when you dig deeper, things get more complicated.
+The reason fans typically become an issue is because of noise.
+With everything, price-driven manufacturers fit the cheapest Chinese made fans, which cost pennies but are poor quality.

-Modern networks typically have VoIP phones and Wireless access points powered by Power Over Ethernet POE which means network switches now have bigger power supplies which in turn need more cooling.
+Modern networks typically have VoIP phones and wireless access points powered by Power Over Ethernet (POE) which means network switches need more power which in turn require more cooling.

-These fans are often noisy when new and get worse over time as they wear, and as dirt builds up.
-This is not usually a problem for large companies as switches are tucked away in a comms room out of earshot of users
+Fans are often noisy when new and get worse over time as they wear, and as dirt builds up.
+Loud fans are not usually a problem for large companies as switches are tucked away in a comms room out of earshot of users

 In smaller businesses where the comms cabinet is in the corner of the office, this can be a problem.
 Users will complain as the noise is annoying.